thadguidry/respec/ReSpec-Editor's-Guide.md

-## User's (spec editor) guide
-The User's Guide is organized in such a way that a complete newcomer may read it linearly and understand everything.
+This User's Guide is organized in such a way that a complete newcomer may read it linearly and understand everything.
 That being said, read it in whatever order you like.

 ### Basic Layout
 A ReSpec document is a straightforward HTML document that brings in the ReSpec script, defines a few configuration variables, and follows a few conventions.